AI Lead Scoring

 The difference from a manual point system is that the weights are learned from your actual conversion history rather than guessed by a marketing manager.
 Over 100 closed deals, the model figures out that in your business, a lead who responds within four hours and mentions a specific budget number is worth 3x more than one who takes a week and stays vague.
 Manual scoring cannot find that pattern.
 AI scoring finds it and updates it every time you close a new deal.

 AI lead scoring is most valuable once you have a qualification gate in place.
 If your pipeline is full of leads who should never have been there, scoring them is sophisticated work in service of a broken funnel.
 The right order is AI lead qualification first, then scoring.
 Most SMEs we work with start qualification in week three and add scoring in month four.
+If the score needs to trigger routing, follow-up, CRM updates, and human escalation, it becomes an AI agent development problem rather than a reporting problem.

 02